 A relatively large number of people in Harrisburg telecommute to their jobs.
 Overall, about 10.00% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Harrisburg’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Harrisburg’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small town, Harrisburg does not have a public transit system used by locals to get to and from work.

-The population of Harrisburg overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Harrisburg, 24.07% have at least a bachelor's degree.
+The education level of Harrisburg citizens is a little higher than the average for US cities and towns: 24.07% of adults in Harrisburg have at least a bachelor's degree.

 The people who call Harrisburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harrisburg residents report their race to be White.
 Important ancestries of people in Harrisburg include German, English, Irish, Swedish, and Scots-Irish.